 One of Imbibe magazine’s “25 Most Influential Cocktail Personalities of the Past Century” and one of The Daily Meal’s “60 Coolest People in Food & Drink,” Jeff “Beachbum” Berry is the author of six books on vintage Tiki drinks and cuisine, which Los Angeles magazine dubbed “the keys to the tropical kingdom.”
 Esquire calls him “one of the instigators of the cocktail revolution” and Food & Wine “one of the world’s leading rum experts,” while Las Vegas magazine cites him as “one of the world’s leading mixologists.”
-Jeff’s been profiled in the New York Times, Wine Enthusiast magazine, Class magazine, Salon.com, the New Orleans Times-Picayune and the Florida Sun-Sentinel; he’s also been featured in the Washington Post, the Wall Street Journal, and Every Day with Rachael Ray magazine.
+Jeff’s been profiled in the New York Times, the Washington Post, Wine Enthusiast magazine, Class magazine, Salon.com, the New Orleans Times-Picayune and the Florida Sun-Sentinel; he’s also been featured in the Wall Street Journal and Every Day with Rachael Ray magazine.

-“A hybrid of street-smart gumshoe, anthropologist and mixologist” (The Los Angeles Times) and “the Indiana Jones of Tiki drinks” (The New York Times), Jeff has co-created “Tiki+” for iPhone, a drink recipe app which Macworld magazine called “beautifully rendered and, thanks to Berry’s tireless reporting, impeccably sourced.”
+“A hybrid of street-smart gumshoe, anthropologist and mixologist” (The Los Angeles Times) and “the Indiana Jones of Tiki drinks” (The New York Times), Jeff has co-created Total Tiki for iPad and iPhone, a drink recipe app which Macworld magazine called “beautifully rendered and, thanks to Berry’s tireless reporting, impeccably sourced.”
 He’s also co-created Cocktail Kingdom’s new Navy Grog Ice Cone Kit, which The Chicagoist calls the “ultimate tiki nerd accessory.”

 Jeff has appeared on PBS Television, National Public Radio’s Weekend Edition, Martha Stewart Living Radio and Radio Margaritaville; he’s written for Saveur and Caribbean Travel & Life magazines, and has conducted tropical drink seminars and tastings across the U.S. and Europe.
 He’s an honorary member of the United States Bartenders Guild.